 This is an appeal to each and every one of our members: we know that you have something to offer.
 Our membership has such a wealth of knowledge and experience that it cannot be measured.
 If you would like to feel that warm glow of knowing that you made a difference, or if you just want to learn more, I ask that you reach out to us at email@example.com.

 The 2021 Mentoring Program is currently open for applications from mentors and mentees until 30 September 2020.

 To apply to be a Mentee please click here.

-To volunteer as a Mentor please email the mentoring team.
+To volunteer as a Mentor please find more information and video on the Mentoring page or email the mentoring team.

 Mentoring Program Go back to August Periodical Newsletter